 - NO STUDENT WILL BE ALLOWED TO ATTEND CLASS UNTIL ALL PERTINENT TUITION AND FEES HAVE BEEN PAID.

-To be admitted to the Pre-Kindergarten 1 program, the child must be three (3) years of age prior to June 15 of that school year, and the child must be four (4) years of age prior to June 15 of that school year for the Pre-Kindergarten 2.
+To be admitted to the Pre-Kindergarten 1 program, the child must be three (3) years before September 1 of that school year, and the child must be four (4) years before September 1 of that school year for the Pre-Kindergarten 2.
 To be admitted to the Kindergarten program, the child must be five (5) years of age prior to October 31 of that school year.
-To be admitted to the First Grade program, the child must be six (6) years of age prior to October 31of that school year.
+To be admitted to the First Grade program, the child must be six (6) years of age prior to October 31 of that school year.

 Class size will be limited to the following: